jingeyu/CSSN_data_code/README.md

 ### Abstract

-We use MERFISH data for our analysis, refer to Moffitt JR, Bambah-Mukku D, Eichhorn SW, Vaughn E, Shekhar K, Perez JD, et al. Molecular, spatial, and functional single-cell profiling of the hypothalamic preoptic region.
-Science 362, 2018 for details.
+We use MERFISH mouse hypothalamus data and MERFISH U-2 OS cell line datasets for our analysis, refer to Moffitt JR, Bambah-Mukku D, Eichhorn SW, Vaughn E, Shekhar K, Perez JD, et al. Molecular, spatial, and functional single-cell profiling of the hypothalamic preoptic region.
+Science 362, 2018 and Xia C, Fan J, Emanuel G, et al. Spatial transcriptome profiling by MERFISH reveals subcellular RNA compartmentalization and cell cycle-dependent gene expression[J].
+Proceedings of the National Academy of Sciences, 2019, 116(39): 19490-19499 for details.

 ### Availability

-The data are publicly available for download via the online data portal at https://datadryad.org/stash/dataset/doi:10.5061/dryad.8t8s248.
+-	The MERFISH mouse hypothalamus data is publicly available for download via the online data portal at https://datadryad.org/stash/dataset/doi:10.5061/dryad.8t8s248.
+No registration is required!
+-	The MERFISH U-2 OS cell line datasets are publicly available for download via the online data portal at https: //www.pnas.org/content/116/39/19490/tab-figures-data.
 No registration is required.

 ## Code

 ### Abstract

-All of the data preprocessing and analysis in this paper were completed using R. The code is provided to conduct preprocessing on the raw data, apply proposed model via two-step algorithm, CTS, CSN-joint and CSN-separate, and generate descriptive plots.
+All of the data preprocessing and analysis in this paper were completed using R. The code is provided to conduct preprocessing on the raw data, apply proposed model via two-step algorithm, WGCNA, CTS, CSN-joint and CSN-separate, and generate descriptive plots.

 ### Description